 As I arrived in Dresden, the capital of Saxony, just for a day, it was raining cats and dogs.
-Walking in that gloomy weather I tried to grasp the sadness of beautiful Dresden that was destined to be bombed into ashes by the Allied British/American forces in February 1945.
+Walking in that gloomy weather I tried to grasp the sadness of beautiful Dresden which was destined to be bombed into ashes by the Allied British/American forces in February 1945.
 2,600 tons of high explosives and incendiary devices had been dropped on the unprotected city.
-At least 25,000 inhabitants died in the terrifying firestorm and thirteen square miles of the city’s historic centre, including incalculable quantities of treasure and works of art, lay in ruins…
+At least 25,000 inhabitants died in the terrifying firestorm and thirteen square miles of the city’s historic center, including incalculable quantities of treasure and works of art, lay in ruins…

-Experts assume that despite thorough clearing of the cellars after 1945, there are still some undiscovered bodies from the bombing night.
+Experts assume that despite the thorough clearing of the cellars after 1945, there are still some undiscovered bodies from the bombing night.

 Dresden went through a complicated restoration process as well as the process of economic revival since the reunification of Germany.
-Like no other city in Europe, it reminds of the whole nonsense of conducting wars and constructing walls…
+Like no other city in Europe, it reminds me of the whole nonsense of conducting wars and constructing walls…

 Dresden is a must-see city for all who are interested in the history of the European continent.